BY SOFO ARCHON

-What we all deep down long for is a sense of connection with our fellow human beings.
-We need to feel that we belong to a greater whole — a community.
+What we all deep down long for is a sense of connection with our fellow humans.
+We want to feel that we belong to a greater whole — a community.
 Whether consciously or unconsciously, we deeply desire to love and to be loved.
 We crave to share our being with one another — to give and receive from the heart.

 It is connection that truly makes us feel fulfilled and content.
 Yet, in our world connection is almost nowhere to be found.
 It has been lost, and people have forgotten all about it.
 They don’t feel part of a community — rather, they feel separated and alienated.
 They feel alone in a crowd that is indifferent and cold towards them.
 They don’t feel that they belong to the world — they just happened to be placed there but it doesn’t feel like home at all.

-It’s not surprising that most of us feel this way, considering the world we’ve been brought up into.
-Our world is full of competition, with everyone fighting against everyone else, each for their own individual interest.
+It’s not surprising that most of us feel this way, considering the cultural environment we’ve been brought up into.
+An environment full of competition, with everyone fighting against everyone else, each for their own individual interest.
 They all try their best to maximize their personal gain at the expense of others.

 Intimacy and Vulnerability

-Look around you and you’ll see almost everywhere people wearing social masks to hide their psyche from others, because that’s the best way to not allow another person to come close to themselves.
+Look around you and you’ll see almost everywhere people wearing social masks to hide themselves from others, because that’s the best way to not allow another person to come close to them.

 When you pretend to be someone you are not, others cannot understand who you truly are, and you can’t understand them.
 This way any possibility of genuine communication between you and them is lost.
 And when there’s lack of understanding between people, how can there be connection?
 It’s impossible.